cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 ## Full Adder

-Produce a Full Adder and then simulate so you can populate, you should refer to the lecture slides.
+Produce a Full Adder and then simulate so you can populate the table.
+You should refer to the lecture slides.

 |**A**   |**B**  | **Cin** |   **S** |  **Cout**|
 |------- |-------| --------|  -------| ---------|